 It’s the tisane part we’re interested in, of course.
 The flavor of hibiscus is very cranberry-like with an added floral quality to it.
 Often citrus juice or other fruit juices are added, sometimes black tea, and almost always a sweetener is stirred in to offset the tartness.

-Dried hibiscus flower powder makes for a quick tea.
+Powdered hibiscus makes for a quick tea.
 Add hot water or green tea, give it a shake and a bit of sugar, pour it in a bottle and go.
-Instant aqua de jamaica.
+Instant agua de jamaica.
 For a more confectionary application roll homemade chocolate truffles in hibiscus powder as opposed to cocoa powder for sweet-tart treats with a broody pink complexion.
 For the jam maker, a teaspoon of hibiscus powder added to stone fruit or berry jams adds complexity and a pleasant tart tang.

 Ready to use as is, no preparation is required.
 To use, add 1 - 2 teaspoons of Hibiscus powder to desired recipe.
 If steeping in a liquid, powder sediment should be strained out prior to use.